Yun Feng: Design and development

 In 2016, Ministry of National Defense (MND) denied reports that the missile program was terminated.
 This speculation was based on a belief that the project would be cancelled as a goodwill gesture towards China.
 The missile was publicly acknowledged for the first time by defense minister Chiu Kuo-cheng during a Legislative Yuan joint committee hearing in October 2021.

+The project received and was known by the codename Yun Feng.
+The missile is officially designated the Ching Tien (擎天).

 Variants

 In 2018, it was announced that NTD 12.4 billion (~ USD 390 million) had been allocated by the Ministry of Defense under the "Qilin Project” to both extend the range of the missile as well as to adapt it for satellite launch.

 Enhanced Yun Feng

 In August 2019, mass production of the enhanced Yun Feng cruise missile commenced with an initial order for 20 missiles and 10 mobile launch vehicles.
 The enhanced variant has been described as a high altitude ramjet powered cruise missile.